Hipster wineries? Let me explain!

 Hipster wineries, to me and John Erickson, is the expression of odd, rare and organic wines.
 I’d also add to this natural wines that have become a prevalent trend within the wine world.
 If the term Hipster wineries leaves a bad taste in your mouth maybe it is because your mind automatically drifts to man buns, bearded millennials and the Kardashians.

 The past decade has brought plenty of change to the Okanagan wine region of British Columbia.
-The food scene is emerging as a Canadian gem since the arrival of Waterfront Wines and the Canadian Culinary Championships.
-New breweries are popping up yearly with added plans to have the old Paramount Theatre landmark set to become a Craft Brewery Market within the next six months.
+The food scene is emerging as a Canadian gem with the current boom of new and unique restaurants, breweries and wineries.
+New breweries are popping up yearly and the North End has become a brewery district.
 Add to this a craft cocktail revolution at various lounges and bars, food trucks and a beach culture that feels like a slice of California and you’ve got a very busy tourist season come summer.

 But Kelowna and the Okanagan Valley is known for its wine first and foremost.
 Since the 1980s when Canada entered the North American Free Trade Act spurring on a complete overhaul of the vines in the valley allowing growers to expand with vinifera with the help of government grants.

 Since then the Okanagan has been adding new wineries and vineyards annually at a staggering rate.
 Each summer one can return to the Okanagan knowing full well there will be a slue of new wineries to visit and new wines to taste.

 Recently, the Okanagan has been breeding a new kind of winery entirely: Hipster wineries.
 These are wineries with a laid back atmosphere catering to patrons that are seeking out smaller boutique wineries or perhaps “odd, rare and organic wines” as noted by John Erickson in Great Wine News.